LabunskyA/labunsky.info/running/puma/index.md

 The most technological shoes out there?
 May as well be.
 If you talking about quantity, at least.

-Like Adidas, they like to invent and mix things together with no particular reason, but prefer to do it in consumer-oriented shoes, not professional ones.
-In fact, there is no professional *running* shoes from them, if you do not count spikes.
-Which is actually good for us, as most of us will never run in a serious competition.
+Like Adidas, they like to invent and mix things for no particular reason, but prefer to do it in consumer-oriented shoes, not professional ones.
+There is no professional *running* shoes from them if you do not count spikes.
+This is good for us, as most of us will never run into serious competition.
 And even if you want to try participating in one - you totally could do it in Pumas, just need to find a lighter model with heel drop under 12mm (yes, it is that big on some of them).

 There is a clear look influence from their lifestyle shoes.
 More tech equals bizarre appearance with brave color palettes and decor elements.
 Vibrant colors and distinguished elements create very sporty and *fast* looking shoes.
 I was quite worried at first looking at all this after minimalist shoes from other brands and thinking: 'What a mess'.
-But no. Lacing is solid, upper is meshy, heels are comfy and fixating, nothing seems to be out of place.
+But no. The lacing is solid, the upper is meshy, heels are comfy and fixating, nothing seems to be out of place.

 Being a Nike subordinate the pricing is not all that good.
 But they have pretty much permanent -50% sale on their online shop and clearances with even lower in other shops.
-Even with that their shoes may seem a little bit too pricey compared to bargains from Skechers, for example.
-Top models still more affordable on a consistent basis.
+Even with that, their shoes may seem a little bit too pricey compared to bargains from Skechers, for example.
+Top models still more affordable consistently.

 ## Technology